 They’re easy to maintain, and you can keep shuffling things up to keep your garden fresh.

 Self-watering pots have become extremely popular these days because of their effectiveness and convenience.

 Not only do they cut down on the chores you have to do, but they also keep the plants healthy and save water all year around.

 Additionally, since the plants have access to water every second of the day, and the water reservoir bed is layered with mulch, there is less opportunity for weeds to grow.

 Groundcover plants are an amazing way to transform areas that you don’t want to maintain as lawn or garden beds while still keeping your garden green and beautiful.
 Do you have an ugly patch of dirt that you need to cover up or gaps between pavers that you need to keep weed free?
 Ground cover plants are the perfect low-maintenance choice.

 With flowering and evergreen options, they can suit all garden designs and styles.

 9. Add Gravel to your garden floor.

 If you choose to cut out most of your lawn space because you don’t want to spend much time maintaining it, don’t just replace it with hard landscaping.

-Instead, add gravel to your garden floor.
+Instead, install gravel to your garden floor.